Hans-Peter Friedrich: European integration

+Surveillance

 In the wake of the US National Security Agency's (NSA) internet surveillance scandal around PRISM in 2013, Friedrich was long perceived as not particularly devoted to investigating the full scope of NSA spying activities in Germany.
 Instead, he defended the NSA's methods and promptly demanded legislation changes, in order to be able to expand surveillance of communication traffic by the German Bundesnachrichtendienst as well.
 In an effort to point out how valuable information provided by the NSA can be for Germany, he argued that forty-five terror attacks had been prevented by the Prism program, including five in Germany; however, he soon back-peddled, unable to pinpoint the five instances.
 In a later interview with Münchner Merkur newspaper, Friedrich held that Edward Snowden was not a victim of political persecution.

-Federal Minister of Food and Agriculture, 2013
+Federal Minister of Food and Agriculture (2013–2014)

 In the negotiations to form a so-called Grand Coalition following the 2013 federal elections, Friedrich led the CDU/CSU delegation in the working group on internal affairs and justice; his co-chair from the SPD was Thomas Oppermann.

 Friedrich was sworn in as Federal Minister of Food and Agriculture in the third cabinet of Federal Chancellor Angela Merkel on 17 December 2013.
 He resigned on 14 February 2014, reacting to imminent legal investigations into incidents during his tenure as Federal Minister of the Interior.
-He is accused of betraying state secrets about legal investigations into Social Democrat Party (SPD) heads during the coalition negotiations after the federal elections in 2013.
+He was accused of betraying state secrets about legal investigations into heads of the Social Democratic Party (SPD) during the coalition negotiations after the federal elections in 2013.
 Prosecutors complained that the leak may have compromised their inquiry.
 The investigations showed MP Sebastian Edathy's link to a globally-operating child pornography syndicate, and plans to take up an investigation against Edathy on suspicion of possessing such material.

 Later career

 Following the 2017 elections, Friedrich was elected as one of the vice presidents of the German Parliament, under the leadership of President Wolfgang Schäuble.
 In this capacity, he also joined the parliament's Council of Elders, which – among other duties – determines daily legislative agenda items and assigns committee chairpersons based on party representation.

-In 2020, Friedrich co-founded the “China-Bridge” initiative, a non-profit networking association to strengthen links between Germany and China.
+In 2020, Friedrich co-founded the "China-Bridge" initiative, a non-profit networking association to strengthen links between Germany and China.

 In 2024, Friedrich announced that he would not stand in the 2025 federal elections but instead resign from active politics by the end of the parliamentary term.